mwc360/mwc360.github.io/_posts/DRAFT-Parallelizing-Non-Distributed-Tasks.md

 df_with_api_response.write.mode("overwrite").format("noop").save()
 ```

 Since everything up to casting the Pandas DataFrame as a Spark DataFrame is just Python, it is exclusively executed on the driver.
 While we are running this on a Spark cluster with 2 executors, all of the processing takes place on the driver node.
-We can see this in the _Resources_ tab of the Notebook cell:
+We can see that 0 executor cores are being leveraged on the _Resources_ tab of the Notebook cell:
 ![Serial execution cores](/assets/img/posts/Parallelizing-Non-Distributed-Tasks/image.png)

 There's two options for parallelizing scalar API calls in Spark.
 We could use `parallelize` or use a PySpark `udf`.

-## `parallelize`
+## Parallelize
 Spark's `parallelize` function is particularly useful when you want to parallelize tasks that are not related to typical data processing jobs, such as those that don't directly result in a DataFrame.
 These can be operations that benefit from being distributed across multiple cores or executors but don't necessarily need to return structured data.

 By parallelizing the task, we can reduce the execution time to **22 seconds**.
 Although each API call still took ~350 milliseconds, distributing the work across 16 cores sped up the process roughly 16x.